Remia: History

 Remia originated in October 1925, when Arie de Rooij began to produce margarine and butter in his Amersfoort-based garage and basement.
 Later, he started up a mixing plant in which margarine with butter was mixed.
 De Rooij's Electrical Melangeer Installation Amersfoort, abbreviated Remia was a fact.
 Remia then grew rapidly, and in 1951, the company moved to larger premises in Den Dolder.
 In 1960 a modern sauce factory was opened.
 Since then, the company is best known for its range of sauces.

 Acquisitions

-As of August 4, 2011 Remia took over the sauces activities of Van Dijk Food Products in Lopik.
+As of 30 April 2010 Remia took over the mustard factory De Marne's Fabrieken BV from the France-based Gyma Group.
+As of 4 August 2011 Remia took over the sauces activities of Van Dijk Food Products in Lopik.
 In addition, both companies entered into a strategic partnership.
-As of April 30, 2010 Remia took over the mustard-factory De Marne's Fabrieken BV from the France-based Gyma Group.
-In 2015 (1 February) Remia acquired Yillys Food Concepts B.V which is well-known for its Yil’driz sauce portfolio.
+On 1 February 2015 Remia acquired Yillys Food Concepts BV, which is well-known for its Yil’driz sauce portfolio.